najibghadri/redux-dunk/README.md

   LoopCmd(apiFetch, successActionCreator, failActionCreator)
 ```
-This is proof that you can use dunk instead of loop the same way (if you really want to...)

-Dunk builds on the same architecture as loop, which is the one described above.
-The high level concepts of loop apply to dunk: https://redux-loop.js.org/
+Architecturally both loop and dunk are very similar.
+The way to think about both of them is that that you can schedule async functions that run after the reducer and can trigger new state changes with dispatch.
+Optionally you can get the current state in the effect, both in dunk and loop using getState.

 ### Commonalities 🤝

-- Same architecture **action -> reducer -> effect** separation (effect = command in loop)
+- Same architecture **action -> reducer -> effect** separation (effect/command)
-- Helps you create small, atomic testable effects
-- Same flow: reducer changes state first, *then* dunked Effect start running (however an Effect can be composed from Effects)
 - Typed Effects/Commands
 - Redux store can be used the same way

-### Pros over loop 🏀
+### Why dunk is better 🏀
  - Powerful Effect api to your needs: any extra params plus each effets gets the `getState`, `dispatch` store api functions.
+ - Easy testing with Jest and redux-mock-store (see example)
- - Effects are composable and chainable (Monadic too ✊).
+ - Effects are composable and chainable.
  - You don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops.
 You can describe your complex effect logic in your reducers, by composing or chaining them using composers and the EffectApi dot notation functions.
  - You are free in your effects, no success/fail action restrictions, dispatch as many actions as you want
  - Understandable effects: explicit dispatch calls, no mind wrapped args and implicit calls of dispatch
  - Composable effect creator helpers out of the box: `Delay`, `Sequence`, `Par`, `Catch` and more coming, all of these return an Effect.
  - Dunk is written in Typescript
- - Small, simplistic library (so far)
+ - Dunk is a much smaller library, helpers included
  - While loop installs as an enhancer, we found there is no need for that. dunk is only a middleware.
 This simplifies the architecture of the library.

-### Cons compared to loop ➿
+### Why loop could be better
-- Battle-tested library
 - A Dunk Effect's type doesn't tell which actions will be dispatched if any (because you write whatever you want in the effect body), however a loop command tells you about the next actions in it's type.
 - More freedom in effects might lead to bad code?
 Loop has a strict view on effects which might work for you and might keep your codebase better structured if there are many developers working on it.

 ## Todos
- - Effect test helpers
- - More effect helpers (`Chain`, `Retry`, `Poll`, `Race`)
+ - More effect helpers (`Chain`, `Retry`, `Poll`, `Race`) - based on requests
- - `Cancelable`, `TakeOne` and other action trigger based complex Effects. (like saga)
+ - `Cancelable`, `TakeOne` and other action trigger based complex Effects. (like saga) - based on requests
- - Dependency management for pure effects

 ## Questions/Discussions

-#### Are effects impure - dependency injection

-This is a questions of your architecture.
-If effects use global dependencies then they are.
-This is an issue to be take care of in loop as well.
-Using a global HTTP API module or storage module or anything from global scope makes your tests difficult to test.
-This might not be an issue for some, and could be circumvented by taking care of global dependencies for example with a function that creates effects with dependencies.

 #### About dunk as middleware
 While loop installs as an enhancer, we found there is no need for that. dunk is only a middleware.
 Calling `loop` returns a modified object that contains the effects, however `dunk` simply returns the state object it got, and queues the effects in the internal queue.
 This is partly because dunk is a middleware, not an enhancer, which simplifies the architecture of the library.